arthurgassner/swissenergy-frontend/docs/modelling.md

   <figcaption>PLOT MODEL COMPLEXITY vs PERFORMANCE METRIC, with good-enough threshold"</figcaption>
 </figure>

-Back at our initial choice, and we have either start simple or complex.
+Back at our initial choice, and we can either start simple or complex.

 We **really** should start simple, for many reasons:

 - A simple solution might place us above the "good-enough" threshold, saving us a lot of work.
 - It is often difficult to know where the "good-enough" threshold should be.
-Building a simple approach and getting user feedback allows us to place it above or below that approach's performance.
+Building a simple approach and getting user feedback on it allows us to place it above or below that approach's performance.
 - A simple solution is an effective benchmarking tool against which we can rank other solutions.
-- A simple solution is a good sanity check that our understanding of problem and data source are sound.
+- A simple solution is a good sanity check that our understanding of our problem and data sources are sound.
 - Let's assume we started with a complex solution.
 The cost (in time and ressource) to go onwards with it -- in terms of industrialization, deployment and maintenance -- would far outweigh the cost of _trying_ a simple solution.
 And if a simple solution was acceptable, then we'd go for the simple solution.
 Hence, even if we started from a complex approach, we'd build the simple approach _just to check_ and justify the complex approach.
 - It's easier to start simple and add complexity step by step.